cowiekw/sr-software-comparison/README.md

 Generates charts using seaborn and exports the captions of each figure.

 # helpers.py
-includes functions for reading SR data sheet, summarizing the data, and limitating the dataframe to the top performing software.
+Includes functions for reading the SR data sheet, summarizing the data, and limiting the dataframe to the top performing software.